Heraldry

 THE CLAN McGRATH IN HERALDRY

-It is important to note that there is no such thing as a “family or clan coat of arms” .
-A coat of arms is granted to an individual and can be displayed by him and his descendants with due deference.
+It is important to note that there is no such thing as a family or clan coat of arms .
+A coat of arms is granted to an individual and can be displayed the bearer and their descendants with due deference.
 A coat of arms can also be granted to a public or local authority, corporate body or other entity / organisation.

 Guidance on this matter is taken from Edward MacLysaght’s book, ‘Irish Families, Their Names, Arms and Origins’.